Geoffrey J. Morton: The Stern Gang or Lehi

-The leader of the right wing Zionists, Ze'ev Jabotinsky was ambivalent about reprisals on Arabs but in response to terrorist attacks on Jews the Irgun launched a wave of retaliatory actions, these reached a crescendo on Sunday, 14 November 1937.
-As the Arab revolt wound down Avraham Stern's faction diverged from the Irgun (which ceased operations during the war so as not to give any aid or comfort to Nazi Germany which it regarded as the greatest enemy of the Jewish people), and led his group Lehi on a campaign against Britain's rule.
-Stern lent heavily on examples from Jewish history such as the Zealots and Bar Kokhba, maintaining that heroism in the face of overwhelming odds would bring success.
-Opponents accused Stern of being overly influenced by integral nationalism and naive about the danger posed by Nazism; he regarded war between Western democracies and Nazi Germany as "a conflict between Gog and Magog".
-Lehi concentrated its armed struggle on the British, Stern claiming that they were the real "enemy" rather than Germany which was a "persecutor".
+The leader of the right wing Zionists, Ze'ev Jabotinsky, was ambivalent about reprisals on Arabs but, in response to terrorist attacks on Jews, the Irgun launched a wave of retaliatory actions.
+These reached a crescendo on Sunday, 14 November 1937.
+As the Arab revolt wound down, Avraham Stern's faction diverged from the Irgun (which ceased operations during the war so as not to give any aid or comfort to Nazi Germany which it regarded as the greatest enemy of the Jewish people) and led his group Lehi on a campaign against Britain's rule.
+Stern leant heavily on examples from Jewish history such as the Zealots and Bar Kokhba, maintaining that heroism in the face of overwhelming odds would bring success.
+Opponents accused Stern of being overly influenced by integral nationalism and naive about the danger posed by Nazism.
+Stern, meanwhile, regarded war between Western democracies and Nazi Germany as "a conflict between Gog and Magog".
+Lehi concentrated its armed struggle on the British with Stern claiming that they were the real "enemy" rather than Germany which was a "persecutor".
 Stern had very little support in the wider Jewish community for his violent campaign against the British Mandate for Palestine.

-The investigation into the 11 April 1938 deaths of two British policemen killed by booby trap bombs planted on a train packed with Arabs found that one Avraham Stern was behind the bombing, it was the first time Morton had heard the name.
-Morton became head of CID in the Lyddal division covering Arab Jaffa and Jewish Tel Aviv, narrowly escaping death when his automatic pistol jammed during a gunfight with an Arab wanted for multiple murders, he managed to shoot dead his opponent.
-Although he uncovered several big Jewish arms caches during two years in Lydda division this had no effect on Stern's group.
+The investigation into the 11 April 1938 deaths of two British policemen killed by booby trap bombs planted on a train packed with Arabs found that Avraham Stern was behind the bombing.
+It was the first time Morton had heard the name.
+Morton became head of CID in the Lyddal division covering Arab Jaffa and Jewish Tel Aviv.
+In one incident, he narrowly escaped death when his automatic pistol jammed during a gunfight with an Arab wanted for multiple murders, though he managed to shoot dead his opponent.
+Although he uncovered several large Jewish arms caches during two years in Lydda division, this had no effect on Stern's group.
 The austerely charismatic Stern, a poet and teacher who was referred to as "the light" by his followers, became ever more ruthless in his methods and mercilessly targeted Jewish members of the Palestine Police, regarding them as 'hirelings'.
 In November 1941 Ya'acov Soffioff, an off duty Jewish constable, was shot dead while walking with his wife and young daughter.
-The gunman was identified as Zelig Jaques, one of Stern's closest associates.
+The gunman was identified as Zelig Jacques, one of Stern's closest associates.